 - The MA Geography is aimed at students who wish to develop a deeper understanding of key geographical ideas and themes including but not limited to historical geography, environment, and human geography while studying in Ireland.
 We encourage students to embrace opportunities to develop their critical thinking skills, undertake independent research in an area of specialist interest such as historical geography or other areas of human geography and environment, and enhance their geospatial skills set.
 Download a PDF of the flyer for MA Geography

 - The MA in Geopolitics & the Global Economy equips students with an in-depth understanding of international relations, political geography and globalisation.
 The course includes fieldwork in an overseas location such as Berlin, Brussels, Madrid, or Reykjavik.
 Students acquire a solid grounding in political geography, geopolitics and the broad fields of globalisation and international relations.
 Research topics include: Globalisation, Geopolitics, Political Geography, International relations, and World economy.
 Download a PDF of the flyer for MA in Geopolitics & the Global Economy.

-- The MSc Geographies of the Global South programme offers students a critical comprehension of key issues in contemporary geographies of the Global South.
-This understanding is grounded in central theoretical debates in Global South studies, development geography and development studies.
-A unique element of the programme is the strong emphasis on gaining applied skills in geo-spatial technologies and a critical understanding of how these tools can be applied to address real-world challenges emerging in the Global South relating to development and sustainability.
-As part of the programme, students will also have the opportunity to focus on Asia or Latin America and will carry out field-based research in either Vietnam or Brazil) in collaboration with our partner universities (Hanoi University and Federal Rural University of Rio de Janeiro) and development organisations operating in the region, including Irish Aid.
+- The MSc Development and the Global South programme offers students a critical comprehension of key issues in contemporary geographies of development in the Global South.
+This understanding is grounded in central theoretical debates in Global South studies, development geography, postcoloniality/decoloniality and development studies.
+A unique element of the programme is the strong emphasis on gaining applied skills in geo-spatial technologies and a critical understanding of how these tools can be applied to address societal challenges emerging in the Global South relating to development and sustainability.
+As part of the programme, students will also have the opportunity to focus on Asia or Latin America and will carry out field-based research in either Vietnam or Brazil in collaboration with our partner universities (Hanoi University and Federal Rural University of Rio de Janeiro) and development organisations operating in the region, including Irish Aid.
 Semester exchange opportunities with these Global South partner universities are also available.
 This course is strongly suited to students with career interests in international development.
-Download a PDF of the flyer for MSc Geographies of the Global South.
+Download a PDF of the flyer for MSc Development and the Global South.